talpah/apavahi/README.md

 apavahi
 =======
+Use Avahi to provide DNS resolving for local development.
+This set of scripts allows using a single machine with multiple vhosts.
+All ServerNames will be in the form of _vhost_.local.

 You need to have:
 ---
+On development server/vm:
+> - Linux
-- Apache
+> - Apache
-- mod-dnssd
+> - mod-dnssd
+> - Avahi

+On Linux clients:
-- Avahi
+> - Avahi

+On Windows clients:
+> - Bonjour from Apple or something similar

 Steps:
 ---